7 min read

 Real Estate Law and Voetstoots

 In real estate, most sale agreements feature a Voetstoots clause, where you, as the buyer, agree to accept the property in its present condition.
-In essence, this clause protects the seller against claims for damages in respect of any defects on the property.
+In essence, this clause protects the seller against claims for damages associated with any defects on the property.

-It can however backfire on the seller if it is discovered that certain defects were intentionally concealed.
-Voetstoots also has to stand up to certain provisions in the Consumer Protection Act.
+It can, however, backfire on the seller if it is discovered that certain defects were intentionally concealed.
+Voetstoots also must stand up to certain provisions in the Consumer Protection Act.

-It’s important to note that the Voetstoots clause can be applied across the board to all items in a seller-purchaser agreement.
-This includes cars, which we will get to later.
+It’s important to note that the Voetstoots clause can be applied to all items in a seller-purchaser agreement.
+This includes cars—which we will get to later.

 Here’s an example of what a voetstoots clause could look like: